Political Science and Public Administration SCHOLARSHIP RECIPIENTS (2019-2020)

 When Marian and Alina Komarnicki immigrated to the United States in 1949, they had never heard of Texas Western College (UTEP’s former name).
 However, after learning about UTEP, they generously willed over half a million dollars to assist students with scholarships.
 The generosity of their gift is especially important given their inspiring story.
 As teenagers, the Komarnicki’s lives were forever transformed by the Nazi German invasion of their native Poland.
 Marian and his family were forcibly expelled from their home and transferred to a concentration camp.
 They were later allowed to settle in Warsaw.
 While in Warsaw, Marian, like many of his generation, joined the anti-Nazi resistance movement.
 One of his close comrades, Zbyszek, introduced Marian to his sister, Alina in 1941.
 Together they endured the harsh conditions in Warsaw until the 1944 Warsaw Uprising.
 Zbyszek died during this battle against Nazism, leaving Alina with a permanent emotional scar.
 Both Alina and Marian were sent to forced labor camps after the Uprising.
 Their harsh living conditions ended when the U.S. Army liberated their camp.
 The Komarnickis married in 1947 and moved to the U.S. about two years later.
 They met Z.A.
 “Tony” Kruszewski in Chicago and began a fifty year friendship.
 Like the Komarnickis, Dr. Kruszewski did not have family in the U.S., so they and many other Polish immigrants with similar experiences formed “a substitute family of refugees,” as Dr. Kruszewski puts it.
-Many readers will know Dr. Kruszewski as a longtime member of the political science faculty.
+Many readers will know Dr. Kruszewski as a longtime member of the Political Science and Public Administration faculty.
 So it was natural for him to speak about UTEP in regular conversations with the Komarnickis.
 It was through these words that they discovered the transformative effects UTEP has on our students.
 They understood that social mobility was possible with higher education.
 They also understood the important role higher education has in building democracy.
 So it was not surprising that they wanted to help students with financial need and provided an endowment to the College of Liberal Arts.
 Their story is one of hardship and bravery due to events outside of their control, but events that they and others wanted to change.
 Their spirit of promoting change and transformation continues with their very generous gift.
 The department, college and university are truly grateful for their foresight.

 Irena Grabowska-Kruszewska Scholarship